Fred de Cordova: Career

 Martin Scorsese's 1982 film, The King of Comedy, about a delusional fan (Robert De Niro) who kidnaps a late-night talk-show host (Jerry Lewis), cast de Cordova as the show's producer.

-Personal life and death
+Personal life

 De Cordova married former actress Janet Thomas in 1963, and they remained married for the rest of his life.

+Death

-He died aged 90 at the Motion Picture and Television Fund Hospital in Woodland Hills, California on September 15, 2001.
+De Cordova died aged 90 at the Motion Picture and Television Fund Hospital in Woodland Hills, California on September 15, 2001.
 Carson did not attend the service but wrote a letter of condolence to Thomas that detailed his admiration and included a check.
 De Cordova was buried at Holy Cross Cemetery in Culver City, California.